01 of 15

 Blue Hokkaido Pumpkin

-Blue Hokkaido squash (a type of pumpkin) are one of my favorites.
-As if the gray-blue skin giving way to bright orange flesh weren't a selling point all on its own (and it is in my eyes), these squash have a wonderfully subtle sweet and deeply nutty flavor that stands on its own better than any winter squash.
+Blue Hokkaido squash (a type of pumpkin) is quite special.
+As if the gray-blue skin giving way to bright orange flesh didn't have you sold, these squash also have a wonderfully subtle sweet and deeply nutty flavor that stands on its own better than any winter squash.

 09 of 15